sukeesh/Jarvis/README.md

 In order to start Jarvis just clone the repository and run the command: `python Jarvis`.

+You can start by typing `help` within the Jarvis command line to check what Jarvis can do for you.

 ### Prerequisites

 Use the command `pip install -r requirements.txt` to install the requirements.